euribates/notes/source/notes-on-css.md

 **Customizing Animations**

-Animations also provide the ability to further customize an element’s behavior, including the ability to declare the number of times an animation runs, as well as the direction in which an animation completes.
+Animations also provide the ability to further customize an element's behavior, including the ability to declare the number of times an animation runs, as well as the direction in which an animation completes.